tepletonteam/tepleton/docs/guide/ibc.md

 We also store all incoming (ingress) and outgoing (egress) packets.

-The state of a chain is updated every time an `IBCUpdateChainTx` is committed.
+The state of a chain is updated every time an `ABIUpdateChainTx` is committed.
-New packets are added to the egress state upon `IBCPacketCreateTx`.
-New packets are added to the ingress state upon `IBCPacketPostTx`, assuming the proof checks out.
+New packets are added to the egress state upon `ABIPacketCreateTx`.
+New packets are added to the ingress state upon `ABIPacketPostTx`, assuming the proof checks out.

 ## Merkle Queries